kschult4/Halloween-2025/PRD.md

 - If media exists: start playback immediately (<250 ms latency).
 - If media does not exist: fallback to looping an ambient video.
-- If MQTT messages are missing (ESP32 offline): loop an ambient video.
+- If MQTT messages are missing (controller offline): loop an ambient video.
-- Pi does not randomly select videos; selection is done by WLED presets on the ESP32.
+- By default, the Pi follows explicit media selections from the controller; optional local selection can be enabled when the controller only publishes state.

-WLED integration options:
+Controller integration options:
-- Direct: Pi subscribes to WLED's MQTT JSON state topic (e.g., wled/<device>/state) and maps preset changes (by preset ID or name) to `media` IDs.
+- Direct: controller publishes playback commands to `halloween/playback` using the standard payload.
-- Bridged: A small MQTT bridge (broker rule or helper script) republishes WLED preset changes to `halloween/playback` with the payload above for maximal compatibility with the Pi app.
+- Bridged: a lightweight adapter (broker rule or helper script) can translate third-party topics (e.g., legacy WLED preset updates) into the standardized payload for maximal compatibility.

 5.3 Masking / Alignment